vincentdkafka/CALC-AI/README.md

 npm run dev  # or npm start
 ```

-🧪 Sample Use Cases
+ ## 🧪 Sample Use Cases
-✏️ Draw a fraction or integral on canvas and get the result.
+ - ✏️ Draw a fraction or integral on canvas and get the result.
-🌀 It answer in realtime
+ - 🌀 It answer in realtime
+ - 🚀 Uses Mathjax to express numbers correctly